Close Menu

 “All of us had to do these store jobs as part of Juan’s training program for us.”

-“Heading multiple departments in a start-up company gave me a truly holistic view of the entire business.”
+“Heading multiple departments in a startup gave me a truly holistic view of the entire business.
+I learned how every part works and how each function connects to the other.”

 “I could literally feel the beating pulse of an outlet by just walking its corridors and seeing how our guests would interact with our amusement machines, our prize counters, and our team members.”